artilatw/docs/pac6070/software_guide.md

 In the same directory, there is an **in_voltage_voltage_scale** file stores the scale value which needs to multiply with raw data to get the voltage value.

-The formula to calculate the voltage value is:
+The common formula to calculate the voltage is:
 ```
 voltage = (raw * scale) + offset
 ```